 Mice are incredible jumpers and climbers.
 A typical mouse can use its ability to jump and climb to scale a smooth vertical wall that is up to 13 inches high.
 But that is only the beginning.
 If a mouse can get a few footholes, a determined mouse can climb up the side of a brick building like spiderman and traverse a stucco wall with the proficiency of a trained rock climber.
 This is important to understand if you want to keep mice out of your home.
 If you're only looking for low entry points, you're not going to be successful at keeping mice out.
 Here are a few more commonly asked questions about mice.

 Most of the questions we commonly get about mice are more directly related to mouse pests—like this one.
-There are many factors that can make a home attractive to mice.
-You may be surprised by some of them.
+Many factors can make a home attractive to mice.
+You may be surprised by some of them:

 If you don't want mice in your home, the first step is to remove food and water options around your home.
 Once this is done, you need to consider exclusion.
 Here are some examples:

-While we can't say for sure, we would say that it is definitely likely.
+While we can't say for sure, we would say that it is likely.
 Mice love living in man-made structures.
 If a mouse has gotten into your home, it is going to stay.
 Once inside, it will breed more mice.
 But, the most important fact to consider is that mice don't like to be seen.
-If you see one mouse, it is likely that your home has a large mouse population.
+If you see one mouse, your home likely has a large mouse population.

 It is extremely difficult to get rid of mice.
 They have an uncanny knack for avoiding traps and staying hidden.
 If you detect mice inside your home, we strongly recommend contacting a licensed pest control professional.
 If you live in Lexington, Action Pest Control is the right choice.
 We offer industry-leading rodent control, and we employ highly trained pest professionals.

 How Do I Detect Mice?

 If you've heard noises and you're wondering whether or not you have mice in your home, there are a few ways you can remove all doubt: